A Comprehensive Survey of Continual Learning: Theory, Method and Application: Task Specificity in Application

-\emph{Continual Reinforcement Learning} (CRL) is required to address dynamic data distributions between and within tasks (corresponding to the settings of TIL and TFCL, respectively), as states, actions, and environments interact and change over time.
-Various types of continual learning strategies have been shown to work not only for visual classification but also for reinforcement learning (RL), such as EWC \cite{kirkpatrick2017overcoming}, MAS \cite{aljundi2018memory_mas}, VCL \cite{nguyen2018variational}, P\&C \cite{schwarz2018progress}, AFEC \cite{wang2021afec}, UCL \cite{ahn2019uncertainty}, AGS-CL \cite{jung2020continual}, CPR \cite{cha2020cpr}, Progressive Networks \cite{rusu2016progressive}, PackNet \cite{mallya2018packnet}, ER, A-GEM \cite{chaudhry2018efficient_agem}, etc. With respect to adaptive strategies, bio-inspired weight regularization (Benna-Fusi \cite{kaplanis2018continual}) and function regularization (PC \cite{kaplanis2019policy}) are proposed to mitigate within-task catastrophic forgetting.
-To cope with multiple tasks, OWL \cite{kessler2022same} implements EWC \cite{kirkpatrick2017overcoming} in a shared feature extractor of separate output heads, and adopts multi-armed bandit for task-identity prediction.
-An empirical study \cite{isele2018selective} evaluates different principles of selecting old experiences for replay, with matching training distributions usually performing best.
-CLEAR \cite{rolnick2019experience} mixes off-policy learning from old experiences and on-policy learning from novel experiences, with behavioral cloning to further promote stability.
-MTR \cite{kaplanis2020continual} employs a cascade of interacting sub-buffers to accumulate experiences at different timescales.
-LPG-FTW \cite{mendez2020lifelong} instead factorizes a policy gradient model into task-sharing and task-specific parameters.
-ClonEx-SAC \cite{wolczyk2022disentangling} investigates the effects of actor, critic, exploration and experience replay on knowledge transfer and provides a set of general recommendations.
-COMPS \cite{berseth2021comps} considers continual meta-training of RL, using behavioral cloning to quickly learn a new task from the knowledge of previously-learned incremental tasks.
+With respect to specialized strategies, bio-inspired weight regularization (Benna-Fusi~\cite{kaplanis2018continual}) and function regularization (PC~\cite{kaplanis2019policy}) are proposed to mitigate within-task catastrophic forgetting.
+To cope with multiple tasks, OWL~\cite{kessler2022same} implements EWC~\cite{kirkpatrick2017overcoming} in a shared feature extractor of separate output heads, and adopts multi-armed bandit for task-identity prediction.
+An empirical study~\cite{isele2018selective} evaluates different principles of selecting old experiences for replay, with matching training distributions usually performing best.
+CLEAR~\cite{rolnick2019experience} mixes off-policy learning from old experiences and on-policy learning from novel experiences, with behavioral cloning to further promote stability.
+MTR~\cite{kaplanis2020continual} employs a cascade of interacting sub-buffers to accumulate experiences at different timescales.
+LPG-FTW~\cite{mendez2020lifelong} instead factorizes a policy gradient model into task-sharing and task-specific parameters.
+ClonEx-SAC~\cite{wolczyk2022disentangling} investigates the effects of actor, critic, exploration and experience replay on knowledge transfer and provides a set of general recommendations.
+COMPS~\cite{berseth2021comps} considers continual meta-training of RL, using behavioral cloning to quickly learn new tasks from the knowledge of previous incremental tasks.